-Furthermore, with the fast expansion of digital services and customer demands, realprediction systems are becoming more time churn even applicable.
+Furthermore, with the fast expansion of digital services and customer demands, real-time churn prediction systems are becoming even more applicable.
 The implementation of such systems enables instant actions like offers, customized messages, or proactive engagement by customer service.
 Not only does this lower the chances of churn but also upgrades the experience of the customer.
 Hence, the incorporation of deep learning-driven churn prediction models into telecommunication infrastructures is not only an engineering milestone but a business necessity that acutely supports customer loyalty, lower operational cost, and better business positioning.